doctrine/orm/docs/en/tutorials/getting-started.rst

         <?php
         class User
         {
-            public function updateFromProfile(ProfileFormUser $profileForm): void
+            public function updateFromProfile(ProfileEditingForm $profileForm): void
             {
                 // ...
             }

-            public static function createFromRegistration(RegistrationFormUser $registrationForm): self
+            public static function createFromRegistration(UserRegistrationForm $registrationForm): self
             {
                 // ...
             }
         }

-There are several advantages to using such model:
+There are several advantages to using such a model:

-* Entity **state is always valid**.
-No setters means that we only update portions of the entity that should already be valid.
+* **Entity state is always valid**.
+Since no setters exist, this means that we only update portions of the entity that should already be valid.
-* Instead of having plain getters and setters, our entity now has **real behaviors**, meaning it is much easier to determine the logic in the domain.
+* Instead of having plain getters and setters, our entity now has **real behavior**: it is much easier to determine the logic in the domain.
-* DTOs can be reused in other components, like when deserializing mixed content, using forms...
+* DTOs can be reused in other components, for example deserializing mixed content, using forms...
 * Classic and static constructors can be used to manage different ways to create our objects, and they can also use DTOs.
-* Anemic models tend to isolate the entity from logic, whereas rich models fix that because logic related to the entity can be put in the entity itself, including data validation.
+* Anemic entities tend to isolate the entity from logic, whereas rich entities allow putting the logic in the object itself, including data validation.

 The next step for persistence with Doctrine is to describe the structure of the ``Product`` entity to Doctrine using a metadata language.
 The metadata language describes how entities, their properties and references should be persisted and what constraints should be applied to them.

 Metadata for an Entity can be configured using DocBlock annotations directly in the Entity class itself, or in an external XML file.
 This Getting